 - Questions that have multiple steps.

-- Questions that involve concepts that students are still learning (Ex: Trigonometry)
+- Questions that involve concepts that students are still learning (Ex: Trigonometry).

 - Long word problems.

-- Questions that ‘look’ easy.
+- Questions that ‘look’ easy—but aren’t.

-Being Mindful of Your ACT Math Review
+Being Mindful in Your ACT Math Review